Come, Thou Long Expected Jesus: History

 The lyrics of "Come, Thou Long Expected Jesus" focus on God choosing to give a Messiah to the world in the form of Jesus.
 It also focusses on the Old Testament Israelites longing for the Messiah to come and take the burden of sins from them to take them upon himself.
 The last line of the first verse may have come from Wesley being inspired by 17th century philosopher; Blaise Pascal's claim that "There is a God shaped vacuum in the heart of every person that cannot be filled by any created thing, but only by God, the Creator."

 Music

 "Come, Thou Long Expected Jesus" has been set to a number of tunes.
-It is not known which tune Wesley originally intended for the hymn, hence why it was excluded from the "Weslyan Hymn Book", but it is likely that the first tune it was set to was "Stuttgart" by Christian Friedrich Witt which had been written in 1716.
+It is not known which tune Wesley originally intended for the hymn, hence why it was excluded from the "Wesleyan Hymn Book", but it is likely that the first tune it was set to was "Stuttgart" by Christian Friedrich Witt which had been written in 1716.
 A later tune used for it was "Hyfrydol", a Welsh tune written in the 1800s by Rowland Hugh Prichard, which is also used for Wesley's "Love Divine, All Loves Excelling".
 Both tunes are popular.
 In the United Kingdom, the hymn is often set (e.g. in the Hymns Ancient and Modern series or the New English Hymnal) to the 4-line tune "Cross of Jesus", by John Stainer, which he wrote as part of his oratorio The Crucifixion.